 - We have resourced Scottish luxury bathroom miniatures and use refillable pump dispensers in our main house lavatories, helping to reduce plastic bottles to landfill by 97%.

 - Low energy light bulbs have replaced 70% of bulbs.
 A specialist consultant has undertaken an inspection & audit on all lighting.
 Radiators have thermostatic valves enabling staff & guests to control the room temperatures.
-We have installed light sensors in our Main House wash rooms.
+We have installed light sensors in our Main House wash rooms and downstairs corridor.

 - Our water supply comes from a local spring behind the hotel.
 We use sand and UV filters to produce the freshest and clearest spring water direct to each room.
-We are replacing the original sewage system with an organic reed bed sewerage system later on in 2009.
+We have replaced the original sewage system, and our organic reed bed sewerage system will be replaced in 2014.

 - When toilet cisterns come up for renewal they are replaced with smaller dual flush cisterns.
 We are working on reducing flush volume from 7 litres to 6 litres in all our toilets.

-- Old linen is recycled to friends, family and anyone else who needs it; otherwise it goes into a charity textile bin.
-Towels become face cloths or are used for cleaning.
+- Old linen is recycled to friends, family and anyone else who needs it; otherwise it goes into a charity textile bin at Kilninver School.
+Towels are used in the Kitchen or for cleaning.

 - Refurbishment & Restoration – We use natural products whenever possible using local craftsmen & artists.
 We engage local tradesmen for all our building work and restoration projects and source all replacement products using the recycle, restore, refurbish ethos.

 - Loch Melfort Hotel complies with all relevant legislation & regulations that relate to heritage, health & safety & the environment.

 We are committed to continually improving our environmental efforts, our prevention of pollution & the restoration of our heritage as well as maintaining and running a high quality Country House Hotel & Restaurant.